BhoomiGohil/TS-Fundamentals/README.md

 - Focus on key TypeScript concepts such as types, interfaces, and generics
 - Real-time feedback on code execution (if applicable)

-## Technologies Used

-- TypeScript
-- HTML
-- CSS (optional, for styling)

 ## Getting Started

 ### Prerequisites